cwmonkey/wordpress-wordlets/wordlets/readme.txt

 * Keep your HTML and display logic in templates
 * Keep your widget content and settings in the CMS
 * Allow you to make new widgets without having to make or install new plugins
+* Show (or hide) your widgets on specified pages (post id's, tags, categories, logged-in, etc)
+* Automatically have shortcodes generated for your widgets

 The templates for each widget are named in a specific manner (wordlets-{name}.php or wordlets/{name}.php).